pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-1.md

 ## Chapter 2: Different Meanings of Liberty

 Liberty is the word that has the most meanings and has made the most impressions on the human mind.
 Some have taken it as:
-- a facility of deposing a person on whom they had conferred a tyrannical authority=
+- a facility of deposing a person on whom they had conferred a tyrannical authority:
 - others, for the power of choosing a superior whom they are obliged to obey;
-- others, for the right of bearing arms, and of being thereby ena bled to use violence=
+- others, for the right of bearing arms, and of being thereby ena bled to use violence:
 - others, in fine, for the privilege of being governed  by a native of their own country, or by their own laws.

 One nation thought for a long time that liberty was in the privilege of wearing a long beard.